 This remarkable building is a white gem shining in Lisbon, near the Tagus River.
 The imposing façade has four tall columns welcoming its visitors through a portal with two angels holding the coat of arms of Portugal.
 The interior is decorated with colored slabs of polished marble in geometric patterns on the floor and walls, and the Baroque organ has its curved pipes pointing at the sky as if they were praising the Lord.

-Needless to say that the large central nave together with the imposing dome are impressive.
+Needless to say that the large central nave together with the imposing dome is impressive.
 The National Pantheon of Lisbon is a building like no other in the city.

 12. Kiev, Ukraine